Karachi Grammar School: 1854–1914: Early years

 The school continued on its regular course with a small student body of around 40 children.
-In 1874, Reverend G. B. Streeton, then Chaplain of Karachi and Honorary Secretary of the school suggested a plan that included expanding the school premises and securing a title deed for the land the school was to occupy, which could only be completed by August 1890 due to complications regarding the government's rights to the resumption of cantonment land.
+In 1874, Reverend G. B. Streeton, then Chaplain of Karachi and Honorary Secretary of the school, suggested a plan that included expanding the school premises and securing a title deed for the land the school was to occupy, which could only be completed by August 1890 due to complications regarding the government's rights to the resumption of cantonment land.

 Streeton raised ₨ 4,918, which enabled his plan to go ahead.
 Captain Thomas F. Dowden of the Royal Bombay Engineers was commissioned to make the architectural drawings for the new building.
 The new school building was opened for boarders on 27 February 1875 by Sir William Merewether, Commissioner-in-Sind at that time.
 The role of children was 75 in 1875 and 90 children in 1876 with six teachers, implying a pupil-teacher ratio of 15:1.

 During the following years, the school flourished.
 It was endowed with a library in memory of a local doctor.
 In 1879, the school was renamed from "The Kurrachee European and Indo-European School" to "Karachi Grammar School".

-During 1901, the school went through a difficult time after the headmaster, Mr Taylor, was forced into resignation by the school's managing committee; the number of students decreased considerably over the course of the following year.
+In 1901, the school went through a difficult time after the headmaster, Mr. Taylor, was forced into resignation by the school's managing committee; the number of students decreased considerably over the course of the following year.
 Taylor opened his own school named "Taylor High School".
-In 1902 Taylor returned along with the pupils from his private school.
+In 1902, Taylor returned along with the pupils from his private school.
 During the next three years, the school improved academically; however, it struggled financially, barely affording the employees.
 In 1910 the school received a grant of Rs.
 2000, which continued over the next thirty years and rescued it from financial crisis.

-In 1912, Bernard Tobin was the first pupil to take, and pass, the Cambridge School Certificate Examination.
-Additionally, this year marked the first scouts enrolled from the school.
-Towards the end of 1914, construction began on the third storey of the school, and students were temporarily taught in a building on Merewether Road, which was given free of cost.
+In 1912, Bernard Tobin was the first pupil to take and pass the Cambridge School Certificate Examination.
+Additionally, this year marked the first scouts enrolled in the school.
+Towards the end of 1914, construction began on the third story of the school, and students were temporarily taught in a building on Merewether Road, which was given free of charge.
 The total count of students had reached 151.

 Academics and curriculum

 Karachi Grammar School gives its students 15 years of education on three different sites.
-The Kindergarten and Junior sections are accommodated in one site located in Clifton, with students spending Nursery, Prep, and Grades 1 and 2 in the Kindergarten Section, and Grades 3–6 in its Junior Section.
-Children spend three years in Grades 7–9 in the Middle School located on the Saddar site.
-On the senior level, the College Section, also located in Clifton, is geared towards preparing students for the GCE Ordinary Level, Advanced Subsidiary Level, and Advanced Level examinations.
+The Kindergarten and Junior sections are accommodated in one site in Clifton, with students spending Nursery, Prep, Grades 1 and 2 in the Kindergarten Section, and Grades 3–6 in its Junior Section.
+Children spend three years in Grades 7–9 in the middle school located on the Saddar site.
+On the senior level, the college section, also located in Clifton, is geared towards preparing students for the GCE ordinary Level, advanced subsidiary level, and advanced Level examinations.

-Subjects taught at KGS include physics, chemistry, mathematics, biology, computer studies, computing, Pakistan studies, Urdu, Islamiyat, English Literature, English Language, economics, accounting, business studies, world history, art, world geography, psychology, sociology and media studies.
+Subjects taught at KGS include physics, chemistry, mathematics, biology, computer studies, computing, Pakistan studies, Urdu, Islamiyat, English Literature, English Language, economics, accounting, business studies, world history, art, world geography, psychology, sociology, and media studies.